matthewdillonsmith/steganography-password-generator/README.md

 # Steganography Password Generator

 Welcome to the **Steganography Password Generator**!
 This Python application allows users to generate highly secure passwords by embedding them into images using steganography techniques.
 Users can use any image of their choice to create password/key pairs, enhancing the security and uniqueness of their passwords.
+The application uses **AES-256** encryption to ensure the highest level of security for the embedded passwords.

 ## Table of Contents
 - [Features](#features)